docs / integration / ci-cd

 Health Checks

-Run these before a gated push:
+Run these before a gated publish:

 opentraces doctor